SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 1. Get the web address (url) of the repository you want to get the code from (need example) \
 1. Pick the branch you want to pull from
 1. Tap ‘Pull’
 1. Go back to your Playground and play!
 That is, test the functionality in the interview that the code could affect.

 **Once you’ve made a new project**

 1. In your new Project, select Folders, then Packages.
 1. In the menu at the top, tap “Pull”
 1. Grab the URL from GitHub for the repository you are pulling from.
 1. Back in docassemble, paste the URL where it asks for the GitHub URL
-1. Drop down the menu for GItHub Branch and select the branch you are going to review.
+1. Drop down the menu for GitHub Branch and select the branch you are going to review.
 Here we are reviewing a branch called “Teammate Code”
 1. Tap “Pull”
 1. Return to the Playground and you should see the code you’ve pulled in.
 1. The .yml file will hopefully be something other than test as it is here, you will see updates or new code, indicated here by the squiggly 1. bracket.
 1. “Save and Run” this code, test it for what your teammate has been working on in this section.

 ### Combining code - accepting changes